PostHog/post-mortems/2025-09-29-flags-is-down.md

 Internal post-mortem: <https://github.com/PostHog/incidents-analysis/pull/120>

-On September 29th, PostHog Feature Flags went down for about 1 hour and 48 minutes, from 16:58 to 18:46 UTC, affecting approximately 78% of flag evaluation requests in the US region.
+On September 29, 2025, the PostHog Feature Flags service experienced an outage lasting 1 hour and 48 minutes, from 16:58 to 18:46 UTC.
+During this period, approximately 78% of flag evaluation requests in the US region failed with HTTP 504 errors.

+## Summary

+A database connection timeout reduction from 1 second to 300 milliseconds coincided with elevated load on our writer database from person ingestion.
+This combination triggered cascading failures in our connection retry logic, resulting in a service-wide outage.
+Recovery was significantly delayed by hardcoded configuration values and procedural failures in our incident response.

+## Timeline

+- **16:58 UTC** - Writer database begins experiencing connection saturation from person ingestion workload
+- **17:02 UTC** - Unrelated deployment reduces database connection timeout from 1s to 300ms
+- **17:05 UTC** - Initial pods begin failing database connections and entering crash loops
+- **17:12 UTC** - Retry amplification begins overwhelming the writer database
+- **17:25 UTC** - Incident declared, rollback attempted
+- **17:40 UTC** - Rollback fails due to ArgoCD configuration issues
+- **18:15 UTC** - Manual configuration changes deployed
+- **18:46 UTC** - Service fully restored

+## Root Cause Analysis

+The outage resulted from three compounding factors:

+1. **Configuration change timing**: A connection timeout reduction deployed during a period of database stress created conditions where pods could not establish connections within the new timeout window.

+2. **Retry amplification**: Our retry logic lacked circuit breakers and exponential backoff, causing failed connection attempts to multiply rapidly.
+This transformed a manageable database load issue into complete service unavailability.

+3. **Health check configuration**: Kubernetes continued routing traffic to pods in crash loops for up to 45 minutes due to improperly configured liveness and readiness probes.

+The incident duration was extended by operational failures: timeout values were hardcoded in the application rather than externalized as configuration, requiring a full deployment cycle to modify.
+Additionally, our standard ArgoCD rollback procedure failed due to misconfigured permissions.

+## Impact

+- 78% of feature flag evaluation requests failed in the US region
+- All flag types were affected, including read-only flags that did not require writer database access
+- Customers experienced HTTP 504 errors regardless of their specific flag configurations

-## What Happened
+## Remediation

-Our writer database experienced high load from person ingestion, which caused initial connection issues.
-Unfortunately, we had just deployed a change that reduced our database connection timeout from 1 second to 300 milliseconds.
-This created a perfect storm: pods couldn't connect to the database fast enough, triggering automatic retries that amplified the problem into a full service outage.

-The situation was made worse by our retry logic, which essentially created a self-inflicted DDoS attack.
-Pods that crashed continued receiving traffic for up to 45 minutes, and our standard rollback procedures failed due to configuration issues.
-What should have been a 5-minute fix turned into nearly 2 hours because timeout values were hardcoded and required full deployments to change.

-As a result, most users experienced 504 errors when trying to evaluate feature flags.
-The ironic part?
-Most of these failing requests didn't even need writer database access—they failed simply because they hit pods stuck in crash loops.

-## What We're Doing About It

-We've already completed several immediate fixes:

-- Made all database connection settings configurable without code changes
+### Immediate Actions (Completed)

+- Database connection timeouts moved to runtime configuration
-- Increased timeout values to handle load appropriately
+- Timeout values increased to accommodate peak load scenarios

-Here's what we're implementing to prevent this from happening again:

-**Short term (this sprint, feel free to follow [the GitHub issue](https://github.com/PostHog/posthog/issues/39133)):**

-- **Decoupling reader and writer operations** - Most flag evaluations are read-only and shouldn't fail when the writer database has issues.
-We're separating these paths so only flags that actually need write access are affected by writer DB problems.
-- **Fixing our rollback procedures** - We're updating our ArgoCD rollback runbook with clear, step-by-step instructions and making it easily accessible from all alerts.
+### Short-term Improvements (In Progress - [GitHub Issue #39133](https://github.com/PostHog/posthog/issues/39133))

+- **Read/write path separation**: Implementing distinct connection pools and failure domains for read-only operations versus write operations.
+Read-only flag evaluations will continue functioning during writer database issues.

-- **Implementing circuit breakers** - We're adding proper circuit breakers with exponential backoff to prevent retry storms from amplifying problems.
+- **Circuit breaker implementation**: Adding circuit breakers with exponential backoff to prevent retry amplification during connection failures.
-- **Aggressive health checks** - Pods that fail will be immediately removed from traffic rotation, not after 45+ minutes.

-**Longer term (Q4 2025/Q1 2026):**
+- **Health check optimization**: Configuring aggressive liveness and readiness probes to remove failing pods from rotation within seconds rather than minutes.

+- **Rollback procedure documentation**: Creating detailed runbooks for ArgoCD rollbacks with proper permission configurations and validation steps.

+### Long-term Improvements (Q4 2025 - Q1 2026)

-- **Improved tooling** for identifying and terminating unhealthy pods during incidents
+- Development of specialized tooling for rapid pod termination during incidents
-- **Load testing** to understand connection behavior under various contention scenarios
+- Comprehensive load testing to validate connection pool behavior under contention
-- **Quarterly drills** to practice emergency procedures like rollbacks

-## The Bottom Line

-This outage was preventable and lasted far longer than it should have.
-The combination of hardcoded values, retry amplification, and confusion during recovery turned a minor database issue into a major service disruption.
+- Quarterly incident response drills to ensure operational readiness

+## Lessons Learned

+This incident highlighted critical gaps in our defensive architecture and operational procedures.
+The coupling of read and write operations created unnecessary failure domains, while our retry logic lacked basic protective mechanisms against amplification.
+Most significantly, our incident response was hampered by inflexible configuration management and untested rollback procedures.

-We're treating this as a critical learning opportunity.
-The architectural improvements we're making—especially decoupling read and write operations—will fundamentally improve the resilience of our feature flags service.
-Combined with better operational tooling and procedures, we're confident these changes will prevent similar incidents in the future.
+The architectural improvements underway will provide proper isolation between different operational modes of the feature flags service.
+This separation, combined with improved circuit breaking and configuration management, will prevent similar cascading failures in the future.

-We apologize for the disruption this caused.
-Feature flags are critical infrastructure for many of our users, and we take this responsibility seriously.
-The improvements we're implementing will make the service more robust and ensure that even when individual components fail, your feature flags keep working.